Skip to main content

 Eating Disorder Facts

-Who gets eating disorders?
+Who gets these types of eating disorders?

+Anyone can develop an eating disorder.
+How eating disorders evolve is still poorly understood.
+Risk factors, such as perfectionism, difficulty managing emotions, a focus on achievement and a history of dieting have been identified, but researchers are still working to understand why some individuals with such experiences and traits develop an eating disorder and some do not.
 There are some things we do know.
 Individuals with eating disorders come from all types of families.
 Parents do not cause eating disorders.
 However, they are critical in helping children and teenagers in recovering from these illnesses.
 Eating disorders are also not necessarily a result of trauma.
 Some individuals with eating disorders have a history of such experiences, but many do not.
+Any gender, all socioeconomic classes, and all ethnic groups can develop an eating disorder.
+In fact, research indicates that one fourth to one half of new cases of Anorexia that happen before puberty occur in boys.

-How eating disorders are conceptualized
+How we think about these eating disorders

-Eating disorders are complex biopsychosocial disorders which require medical, psychological, and nutritional intervention.
+Eating disorders are complex biopsychosocial disorders which require medical, psychological and nutritional intervention.

 Common symptoms and behaviors